CPD documents in the Document Library

 CPD for Specialist Teachers has its own section in the NatSIP document library.
 You can find the CPD section here.

-University of Birmingham, Kent STLS Sensory Service and NatSIP are delighted to let you know about a MSI conference and networking opportunity coming up in 2025
+University of Birmingham, Kent STLS Sensory Service and NatSIP are pleased to let you know that the MSI conference on 21st May is sold out and a waiting list has now been started.
+Thank you to the MSI sector for their support.

 NatSIP is working with OnLineTraining (OLT) and Heads of Sensory Support Services (HoSS) to develop a training and coaching programme for schools which builds on the existing OLT awareness training modules for sensory impairment. https://www.oltinternational.net/